jschoch/phorechat/HOWIDIDIT.md

   // Phoenix paths configuration
   paths: {
-    // Which directories to watch for changes
+    // Which directories to watch for changes by inotify
     watched: ["web/static", "test/static"],

     // Where to compile files to